AA Breakdown services privacy notice

 - To enable other AA group and branded companies to provide you with your products and services, quote for products and services, or manage products and services you hold

-- To share information as needed with business partners as required for managing your policy or assessing application account beneficiaries, service providers or as part of providing, administering or developing our products and services or our business; and
+- To share information as needed with business partners as required for managing your policy or assessing application account beneficiaries, service and payment providers or as part of providing, administering or developing our products and services or our business; and

 - To make automated decisions, including profiling, on whether to offer you a product or service, or the price, payment method, risk or terms of it.